-Service Area Variance £m Business, Development & Employment Regeneration &amp; Investment - net position relating to the Property Investment Portfolio & service charges which includes early delivery of income arising from Growth Fund Investment. -0.404 Finance & HR Treasury Management - a benefit is currently reported due to reduced borrowing costs associated with short-term borrowing at very low interest rates.
-The position is regularly monitored by senior finance staff and the Council's external treasury management advisors and some longer term borrowing has been undertaken in 2017/18 to manage the risk of interest rate exposure. -2.500 Cooperative Council Team There are no variations over £100k to report.
-Children's Safeguarding Children in Care Placements - considerable investment was made into this area as part of the budget strategy and the service has a 4 year placement model to ensure that the medium term strategy is delivered.
-The projected level of spend reflects an increase in looked after children numbers and types of placements and the latest projections in relation to delivery of savings for the year. +1.926 Staffing (Safeguarding) - includes the cost of agency social workers which have reduced in line with the Cost Improvement Plan; the Service aims to remove all agency workers by the end of the financial year. +0.382 Legal - the projected level of spend reflects an increase in the volume of activity. +0.152 Assessments - the creation of an in house service offering mother and baby assessments has reduced the requirement for residential placements. -0.100 Independent Review - the service has experienced difficulties recruiting to key posts which has resulted in the use of agency workers for a period of time. +0.107
+Service Area Variance £m Business, Development & Employment Regeneration & Investment - net position relating to the Property Investment Portfolio & service charges which includes early delivery of income arising from Growth Fund Investment. -0.426 Finance & HR Treasury Management - a benefit is currently reported due to reduced borrowing costs associated with short-term borrowing at very low interest rates.
+The position is regularly monitored by senior finance staff and the Council's external treasury management advisors and some longer term borrowing has been undertaken in the remainder of 2017/18 to manage the risk of interest rate exposure. -2.610 Cooperative Council Team There are no variations over £100k to report.
+Children's Safeguarding & Early Help Children in Care Placements - considerable investment was made into this area as part of the budget strategy and the service has a 4 year placement model to ensure that the medium term strategy is delivered.
+The projected level of spend reflects known looked after children numbers and types and estimated duration of placements and the latest projections in relation to delivery of savings for the year. +2.377 Staffing (Safeguarding) - includes the cost of agency social workers which have reduced in line with the Cost Improvement Plan; the Service aims to remove all agency workers by the end of the financial year. +0.365 Legal - the projected level of spend reflects an increase in the volume of activity. +0.152 Independent Review - the service has experienced difficulties recruiting to key posts which has resulted in the use of agency workers for a period of time. +0.109